Zerg00s/FlowPowerAppsMigrator/README.md

 ### 3.9.4 Version - 2023-08-6
 #### Changes
-- Now removing the node pnp:SiteFields from the Lists.xml PnP provisioning template.
-The empty node was causing the invalid template error.
+- The pnp:SiteFields node is now automatically removed from the Lists.xml PnP provisioning template if it's empty.
+An empty node was causing the "invalid template" errors.

 ### 3.9.3 Version - 2023-07-14
 #### Changes